-Bus or Bus Services: As used within the context of the PD-MUB Zoning District, "bus" or "bus-Transit and commuter services" means-to include commuter bus, local bus, paratransit bus, Bus Rapid Transit, express bus, circulatorand Silver Line bus, commuter bus, feeder bus, or shuttle routes.
+Bus or Bus Services: Transit and commuter services to include commuter bus, local bus, paratransit bus, Bus Rapid Transit, and Silver Line bus routes.

 Business Support Services: Establishments primarily engaged in rendering services on a fee or contract basis to the business, commercial, industrial, or institutional community, such as advertising; typical business maintenance; employment service; management and consulting services; travel agent; protective services; equipment rental and leasing; commercial research; development and testing; photo finishing; printing service; central mailing services; and personal supply services.
 A "printing service" means a retail establishment that includes a quick print shop or the operation of offset printing and other related equipment, such as, but not limited to, paper cutters, collating machines, multi- colored press equipment, plate burners, binding, and photographic developing equipment.